IBIData/nos-forms-jquery/README.md

  ###**messages**

- Accepts two properties with string values. 'required' and 'invalid'.
+ Accepts two properties with string values: 'required' and 'invalid'.
 These are the two messages that are positioned below each form.
 On an unsuccessful form submit, the appropriate message will be displayed to the user.
 If not modified, they will display the default values shown above.

+ ###**messageLocation**
+ Accepts two properties with boolean values: 'top' and 'bottom'.
+These settings determine the location of the user error messages to be displayed on an invalid form submit attempt.

  ###**submit**